nicholaskurgan/Dime-A-Dinner/test/METRICS.md

 * Adoption- Total user accounts created - Count increases by one every time the "sign up" button is pressed and an account is successfully created
 * Retention- Track number of daily logins, compare it to the number of accounts to determine overall retention of users
 * Engagement- Total of recipes saved - Counter increase every time a user saves a recipe
+* -
+* Task Success- User click through rate - Start is user logs in, completed if user adds a recipe